 Connect with a local senior center and ask them if they have any current needs.
-Then send a note home with students asking them to bring in an item to help out.
+Then send a note home with students, asking families to send in an item to help out.
 Once you have everything together, put it in a big box and fill it with cheerful notes from the kids.
 The seniors will love it.

-Hold a book drive with your students, then take them to either your school or local library.
+Hold a book drive with your students, then take the donations to either your school or local library.
 You could also donate to a local community center or shelter.

 14. Hold a coat, hat and mitten drive.

 You can’t underestimate the importance of kids having warm winter gear.
 While it’s standard for a lot of students, this is something that many kids can’t count on.
 Hold a drive to help them out.